No stranger to turmoil, Dutch dealmaker Wynaendts set for Deutsche chair | MarketScreener

 Wynaendts - who oversaw a steady stream of acquisitions, disposals and partnerships from Canada to Mexico and Romania to China during a decade as the head of Aegon - is expected to embrace the strategy.

-He will also be well aware of the challenges of low interest rates and volatile markets after a hit to Aegon's capital position saw its shares fall in 2018 and 2019, towards the end of Wynaendt's tenure last year.
+He will also be well aware of the challenges of low interest rates and volatile markets, which hit Aegon's capital position near the end of his time at the company.
+Aegon's shares fell sharply during his tenure due to the financial crisis and the pandemic.

 Wynaendts would take over from Austrian Paul Achleitner, another former insurance executive who previously worked at Allianz, when he steps down in May.
 Achleitner is credited with installing current CEO Christian Sewing to help turn the bank around after a number of management reshuffles during his decade at the helm.

-(Reporting by Tom Sims and Frank Siebelt; Editing by Kirsten Donovan)
+(Reporting by Tom Sims and Frank Siebelt; Editing by Kirsten Donovan, Jane Merriman and David Evans)

 By Tom Sims and Frank Siebelt